villaca13/WhetherWeather202501/README.md

 - Responsive design for desktop.
 - website to present and show intructions on how to play the Bouncing ball game and to use its features.
 - Flexbox for navigation
+-NEWWWW
+- 7 days forecast
+- start at dashboar , click on the city you want and see city focus,
+- on city focus, click on day you want and get more details about the date you want
+- preferences are save and loaded when the wwbsite is loaded. last seen city is loaded as well.
+Nav bar and Nav burger is implemented layouts, partials and templates are implemented

 ---